chaos-eng/chaos-community/index.md

 # Chaos Community

 Home of the Chaos Engineering community of practice.

-See the [Principles of Chaos Engineering][poc].
+See the [Principles of Chaos Engineering][poc] for more information on Chaos Engineering.

 ## Chaos Community Day